DevExpress/testcafe/docs/articles/documentation/reference/test-api/fixture/requesthooks.md

 > Request hooks attached to a fixture are invoked before the hooks attached to individual tests.

-The [t.attachRequestHooks](../testcontroller/attachrequesthooks.md) method allows you to attach request hooks throughout test execution.
+The [t.attachRequestHooks](../testcontroller/attachrequesthooks.md) method allows you to attach request hooks throughout the test execution.

 To remove attached request hooks, use the [t.removeRequestHooks](../testcontroller/removerequesthooks.md) method.